choresh/messages-manager/README.md

             * **Type ORM**: 3rd party, general ORM framework, above **Postgres**.
 It uses the entities classes (i.e. TS schemas) to build the DB's schemas, and privide typed api while need to access the data.
             * **DB**: our thin customize layer above Type ORM.
             * **Entities**: each of which represnt a specific resource.
 Currenly exist only the **Message**.
-    * More details - see file 'Architecture Diagram.docx' in current folder.
+    * More details - see file 'Architecture Diagram.docx' in sub folder 'docs'.

 4) In order to achive high performance, **calculation of message type (Palindrome/NoPalindrome) performed at backround**.
 This mean that while client recive a response for creation or updating of a meeesge - the message type is not calculated yet, i.e. **the calculated value will be inserted to DB a bit later, and in the meantime it will have 'null' value**.
 This incomplete state of the message will be reflected in 2 places:
     * At response of the relevant creation/updating operation.
 Here the 'type' will alwys be 'null'.
     * At response to retrieve message(s), or delete message.
 Here the 'type' may or may not be 'null'.

-5) The application may run in 3 deferent environments:
+5) The application may run in 2 deferent environments:
-    * **Running the application in the cloud (see 'B' below):**
+    * **Running the application in docker machine (see 'B' below):**
         * Pros:
+            * No need to install Postgres on your machine.
-            * It validate that all works fine in the cloud environment.
+            * It validate that resulted dockerized version is OK.
-            * It enable to consume the service from all over the world.
-            * No need of any local installation.
         * Cons:
             * Uncomfortable for development process (edit/run/debug).
-    * **Running the application in docker machine (see 'C' below):**
+    * **Running the application in local machine (see 'C' below):**
         * Pros:
-            * Comaring to local machine - no need to install Postgres on your machine.
-            * Comaring to local machine - it validate that resulted dockerized version is OK.
-        * Cons:
-            * Comaring to local machine - uncomfortable for development process (edit/run/debug).
-            * Comparing to cloud - it does not validate that all works fine in the cloud environment.
-    * **Running the application in local machine (see 'D' below):**
-        * Pros:
             * Comfortable for development process (edit/run/debug).
         * Cons:
             * Need to install Postgres on your machine.
             * It does not validate that resulted dockerized version is OK.
-            * It does not validate that all works fine in the cloud environment.

 6) Some other notes:
     * Current DB configuration - clearing the DB at each run (see comments, at initialization of 'ConnectionOptions', at file 'src\storage\Infra\db.ts').
     * Non-completed parts of the code marked with 'TODO'.

-## B) Running the application in the **cloud**
-TODO

-## C) Running the application in **docker machine**
+## B) Running the application in **docker machine**

 ### Prerequisite installations:
-* Install Docker (e.g. 'Docker Desktop for Windows' - https://hub.docker.com/editions/community/docker-ce-desktop-windows).
+* Install Docker engine (e.g. 'Docker Desktop for Windows' - https://hub.docker.com/editions/community/docker-ce-desktop-windows).

-### Install, build and run the multi-container Docker applications (Postgres + Messags Manager):
+### Install, build and run the multi-container Docker applications (Postgres + Messages Manager):
 * Go to root folder of the app (the folder where file 'docker-compose.yml' located), and execute the following command:
 ~~~
 docker-compose up --build
 ~~~
 * See the appendix below for some more useful Docker commands.

-## D) Running the application in **local machine**
+## C) Running the application in **local machine**

 ### Prerequisite installations:
 * Install NodeJs - https://nodejs.org/en/download.